 What started as a simple camping meal has lately become one of our favorite breakfasts at home.
 It couldn’t be simpler and is great topped with so many different things, just use your imagination.
-I love it with mushrooms fried in a little butter, and it’s great with an egg on top if you’re into that.
+I love it with mushrooms fried in a little butter, and lately we've been mixing a beaten egg in at the end, ojiya-style.
 If I have some greens on hand, I’ll quickly saute a handful of those as well.
 Our favorite finishing touch is a pinch of aosa ko, powdered aonori you can find at Japanese grocery stores, which is totally optional but does add a nice briny flavor.
 Any kind of nori, crumbled over the top, works great too.

 Easy Miso Oats

 2 tbsp white (shiro) miso

 about 4 oz Japanese mushrooms, thinly sliced — shiitake, oyster, maitake, bunashimeji are all good

 2 scallions, thinly sliced

 pinch of aosa ko or shredded nori (optional)